-This course for students in special education is to develop entry-level job skills and competencies.
+This course assists students in special education to develop entry-level job skills and competencies.
 The competencies include student assessment, career exploration, and employability skill development.
 After students identify job interests and develop job-seeking skills, they may be placed at a work site.
-Low Incidence Prerequisites are: (1) work related behaviors, (2) employment adjustment.